Tag: QLD smoke alarm

 Numerous factors contribute to this alarming safety trend, but one of the primary culprits behind lithium-ion battery fires is improper charging practices.
 If incompatible chargers are used, or devices like e-scooters are left charging unattended for extended periods, it can lead to overheating and a subsequent lithium-ion battery fire.

-E-scooters and e-bikes, due to their nature of use, are often subjected to rough handling and exposure to environmental elements.
-Consequently, damage to the battery can occur, leading to internal short-circuits and potential fires.
-Even seemingly minor physical damage to the battery’s protective casing can create a pathway for ‘thermal runaway’, triggering a catastrophic fire event.
 When lithium-ion batteries fail, they undergo thermal runaway, involving the violent bursting of one or multiple battery cells, releasing toxic, flammable, and explosive gases, and resulting in an intense, self-sustaining fire.
 Putting out a lithium-ion battery fire is challenging, as it escalates rapidly with intense heat and cannot be easily extinguished with water or regular fire extinguishers.
 Additionally, such fires often reignite several times after being extinguished.

 ABC report – dangers of lithium-ion batteries in Australia

-What about my smoke alarms – don’t they also contain a lithium-ion battery?
+What about my smoke alarm battery – isn’t it also a lithium-ion battery?

 Photoelectric Smoke Alarm Battery Safety

-When purchasing an interconnected photoelectric smoke alarm, it is essential to choose one that complies with Australian Standard 3786:2014, as indicated by the official Australian Standard red ‘5-tick’s mark on the packaging and the product itself.
-Product testing required of this standard helps ensure that the smoke alarm poses no electrical danger during normal use.
-Additionally, the smoke alarm should carry the electrical Regulatory Compliance Mark (RCM), affirming compliance with Australian electrical safety regulations outlined in Australian Standard 3820:2020.
-Avoiding cheap imported knock-offs without the RCM mark is crucial for battery safety.
+When purchasing an interconnected photoelectric smoke alarm, it is essential to choose one that complies with Australian Standard 3786:2014, as indicated by the official Australian Standard red ‘5-tick’ mark on both the packaging and the product itself.
+This certification ensures that the smoke alarm battery and internal components meet strict safety and performance requirements, reducing the risk of electrical faults.

-ZEN interconnected photoelectric smoke alarms – symbols of battery safety compliance
+ZEN interconnected photoelectric smoke alarms – symbols of smoke alarm battery safety compliance

 Watch lithium-ion battery fires in this video